RatherRude/Elite-Dangerous-AI-Integration/docs/index.md

 <details>
 <summary><strong>Common Issues</strong></summary>

-- **Problem: A virus was detected during the download.**
+- Problem: **A virus was detected during the download.**

-  - Some antivirus software may flag the application as a virus due to a false positive.
+    **Solution:** Some antivirus software may flag the application as a virus due to a false positive.
 The application is safe to use.
-  - **Solution:** Try downloading it again.
+    Try downloading it again.
 If the issue persists, you may need to add an exception in your antivirus software or disable it temporarily while downloading.

 </details>